github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 +----------------+---------+------------+-------------------+-----------------------+---------+--------+---------+---------+------------+

 The ``library`` annotation is only usable within a QLL file, not a QL file.
+The ``final`` annotation is usable on type aliases, but not on module aliases and predicate aliases.

 Annotations on aliases apply to the name introduced by the alias.
 An alias may, for example, have different privacy to the name it aliases.